 Brilliant Evolution BRRC133 Wireless LED Puck Light

 Even an organized storage space is annoying to dig through in the dark.
 Shed some light on your RV basement by adding battery-operated LED puck lights.
-These lights are super inexpensive, and because they’re battery operated, they don’t require any electrical work to install.
+These lights are super inexpensive, and because they’re battery-operated, they don’t require any electrical work to install.
 These lights are also great to place inside cabinet doors to help light up a dark cabinet.

 - Pros: LED lights are nice and bright; very easy to install; no electrical work necessary; batteries last a very long time; comes in pack of 3